KhronosGroup/Vulkan-Guide/chapters/threading.md

 The Vulkan Spec [Threading Behavior section](https://www.khronos.org/registry/vulkan/specs/1.2/html/vkspec.html#fundamentals-threadingbehavior) explains in detail how applications are in charge of managing all _externally synchronized_ elements of Vulkan.
 It is important to realize that multithreading in Vulkan only provides host-side scaling, as anything interacting with the device still needs to be [synchronized correctly](./sychronization.md)

-Vulkan implementations are not supposed to be introducing any multi-threading, so if an app wants multi-CPU performance, the app is in charge of managing the threading.
+Vulkan implementations are not supposed to introduce any multi-threading, so if an app wants multi-CPU performance, the app is in charge of managing the threading.

 ## Command Pools